- Section Navigation

 All students intending to seek an elementary education degree must first be admitted into the Teacher Preparation Program.

-The Federal Department of Education states that all elementary education majors must take the Praxis II Testing for Licensure in all content areas prior to applying for their teaching license.
+The Federal Department of Education states that all elementary education majors must take the Praxis II Testing for Licensure in pedagogy and all content areas prior to applying for their teaching license.